What Does my Breakout Mean? A Dermatologist Decodes the Different Types of Breakouts

 1. Wash Your Face

 It’s important to wash your face in the AM and PM as well as after any activities or workouts.
-HIGHER EDUCATION PRE-REQ® Purifying Facial Cleanser is a heavenly cleanser for Oily/Acne prone skin that removes all traces of makeup.
-ALWAYS take off your makeup, even after a long night out.
+HIGHER EDUCATION PRE-REQ® Purifying Facial Cleanser is a heavenly cleanser for Oily/Acne prone skin that features 5% Glycolic Acid and Tea Tree Oil.
+And remember, ALWAYS take off your makeup before going to bed, even after a long night out.

 2. Eat a Balanced Diet